Ford CEO History

 © History Oasis

-However, Fields struggled to maintain this momentum as Ford's market performance faltered, with declining share prices and a perceived inability to keep pace with innovators in emerging technologies.
+However, Fields struggled to maintain this momentum as Ford's market performance started to plummet.

 JIM HACKETT